-Exception: Employees have not had a close contact if they wore a respirator required by the employer and used in compliance with manufacturer's instructions, whenever they were within six feet of the COVID-19 case during the infectious period.
+Exception: Employees have not had a close contact if they wore a respirator required by the employer and used in compliance with manufacturer's instructions, whenever they otherwise would have had close contact.

-- c.
-COVID-19 Test: a test for SARS-CoV-2 that is: - 1) Cleared, approved, or authorized, including in an Emergency Use Authorization (EUA), by the United States Food and Drug Administration (FDA) to detect current infection with the SARS-CoV-2 virus (e.g., a viral test); - 2) Administered in accordance with the authorized instructions; and - 3) To meet the return to work criteria of section 15, a COVID-19 test may be both self-administered and self-read with verification of the results provided.
-Verification can include observation by a district employee or authorized point of care proctor or a photograph indicating the date of the results. - d.
-Exposed Group: all employees at a work location, working area, or a common area at work, where an employee COVID-19 case was present at any time during the infectious period.
-A common area at work includes bathrooms, walkways, hallways, aisles, break or eating areas, and waiting areas. - 1) The following exceptions apply: - a) For the purpose of determining the exposed group, a place where persons momentarily pass through while everyone is wearing face coverings, without congregating, is not a work location, working area, or a common area at work. - b) If the COVID-19 case was part of a distinct group of employees who are not present at the worksite at the same time as other employees, for instance a work crew or shift that does not overlap with another work crew or shift, only employees within that distinct group are part of the exposed group. - c) If the COVID-19 case visited a work location, working area, or a common area at work for less than 15 minutes during the infectious period, and the COVID-19 case was wearing a face covering during the entire visit, other people at the work location, working area, or common area are not part of the exposed group. - 2) An exposed group may include the employees of more than one employer e.
-Face Covering: A surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers (i.e., fabrics that do not let light pass through when held up to a light source) that completely covers the nose and mouth and is secured to the head with ties, ear loops, or elastic bands that go behind the head.
+- d.
+COVID-19 Test: a test for SARS-CoV-2 that is: - 1) Cleared, approved, or authorized, including in an Emergency Use Authorization (EUA), by the United States Food and Drug Administration (FDA) to detect current infection with the SARS-CoV-2 virus (e.g., a viral test); - 2) Administered in accordance with the authorized instructions; and - 3) To meet the return to work criteria of section 15, a COVID-19 test may be both selfadministered and self-read with verification of the results provided verification can include observation by a district employee or authorized point of care proctor or a photograph indicating the date of the results. - e.
+Exposed Group: all employees at a work location, working area, or a common area at work, or in shared employee provided transportation where an employee COVID-19 case was present at any time during the infectious period.
+A common area at work includes bathrooms, walkways, hallways, aisles, break or eating areas, and waiting areas. - 1) The following exceptions apply: - a) For the purpose of determining the exposed group, a place where persons momentarily pass through, without congregating, is not a work location, working area, or a common area at work. - b) If the COVID-19 case was part of a distinct group of employees who are not present at the worksite at the same time as other employees, for instance a work crew or shift that does not overlap with another work crew or shift, only employees within that distinct group are part of the exposed group. - c) If the COVID-19 case visited a work location, working area, or a common area at work for less than 15 minutes during the infectious period, and the COVID-19 case was wearing a face covering during the entire visit, other people at the work location, working area, or common area are not part of the exposed group. - 2) An exposed group may include the employees of more than one employer - f.
+Face Covering: A surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers that completely covers the nose and mouth and is secured to the head with ties, ear loops, or elastic bands that go behind the head.
 If gaiters are worn, they shall have two layers of fabric or be folded to make two layers.
 A face covering has no visible holes or openings and must cover the nose and mouth. is a solid piece of material without slits, visible holes, or punctures, and must fit snugly over the nose, mouth, and chin with no large gaps on the outside of the face.
 A face covering does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric.
 This definition includes clear face coverings or cloth face coverings with a clear plastic panel that, otherwise meet this definition and which may be used to facilitate communication with people who are deaf or hard-of-hearing or others who need to see a speaker's mouth or facial expressions to understand speech or sign language respectively.